Informations générales (source: ClinicalTrials.gov)

 syndrome, Wegener granulomatosis, Sjögren syndrome, Guillain-Barré syndrome,

-multiple sclerosis, vasculitis, or glomerulonephritis
+multiple sclerosis, vasculitis, uveitis, or glomerulonephritis.

 - Participants with a history of autoimmune-related hypothyroidism on a stable